paulffm/Discrete-Time-Diffusion-Models-for-Continuous-Data/README.md

   <img src="forward_reverse_process.png"  alt="1" width = 820px height = 250px >
 </p>

+## Installation

+Follow these steps to clone the repository and install the dependencies:

 ### 1. Clone the repository

 Clone the repository using the following command: